AndrewCouncil/AndrewCouncil.github.io/content/posts/efficient_terminal_tools/index.md

 Terminal applications can only do so much if the surrounding terminal interface is poor.

-For Linux and Mac, I highly reccomend both [kitty](https://sw.kovidgoyal.net/kitty/) and [ghostty](https://ghostty.org/).
+**For Linux and Mac**, I highly reccomend both [kitty](https://sw.kovidgoyal.net/kitty/) and [ghostty](https://ghostty.org/).
 Both have excellent performance and support all the fancy terminal features.
 Namely, they work with the [kitty terminal graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/) that lets you display images in the terminal!

-For Windows, the best I have tried is [alacritty](https://alacritty.org/index.html).
+**For Windows**, the best I have tried is [alacritty](https://alacritty.org/index.html).
 Not _quite_ as feature-rich in my experience, but the only tty of this class that is windows-native (that I have found).

 **Also important:** install a [nerdfont](https://www.nerdfonts.com/)!
 A lot of programs depend on this to display helpful icons and indicators.